Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Methodology

 \section{Methodology}

-To address the challenge of Mutable State Tracking and mitigate State Inertia, we propose the DZ-TDPO framework.
-This framework recalibrates the model's temporal focus through two complementary modules: Conflict-Aware TDPO-DKL (at the Optimization Level) and Dual-Zone Temporal Attention (at the Representation Level).
+To address the challenge of mutable state tracking and mitigate state inertia, we propose the DZ-TiDPO framework.
+This framework recalibrates the model's temporal focus through two complementary modules: conflict-aware TiDPO-DKL (at the optimization level) and dual-zone temporal attention (at the representation level).